Sustainable Development Goals

 - A UN collaboration: PAGE brings together five UN agencies – UN Environment, International Labour Organization, UN Development Programme, UN Industrial Development Organization, and UN Institute for Training and Research – whose mandates, networks and expertise combined can offer integrated and holistic support to countries on IGE, ensuring coherence and avoiding duplication.
 PAGE represents a mechanism to coordinate UN action on green economy and to assist countries in achieving and monitoring the SDGs.
 In addition, PAGE works with a wide network of actors and stakeholders, including eight funding partners and 10 action partners.

 - Senegal: The National Green Economy Days have become an established initiative to bring together stakeholders to discuss IGE related topics, including the management of funds from oil and gas revenues and green jobs.
 Three events have been organized in 2015, 2018 and 2020.
 At the 2018 edition, the National Platform for Green Economy and related Action Plan was launched to stimulate dialogue, information sharing and continued action on IGE.
 This was built upon in 2020, when the Decree establishing and setting the organizational modalities of the platform was signed by the Minister of the Environment and Sustainable Development.
-With two events organized in 2015 and 2018, a third is planned for 2020.

 - PAGE Global Work: PAGE contributed to the development of a joint paper with the Partners for Inclusive Green Economy, which was launched on World Environment Day in 2020, identifying ten policy options to guide a fast, fair and green recovery from COVID-19.